-- 1. A colored frame indicating the color for that indicator for that quarter. - 2.
-"What it measures" section. - 3.
-An Indicator Performance History box that shows how that indicator has performed over time.
-This is useful because some indicators contain two metrics.[1] - 4.
-A chart showing the data for the metrics associated with the indicator.
-Each indicator will contain either one or two metrics. - 5.
-"How it is measured" section. - 6.
-"Why it Matters" section. - 7.
-"What does the evaluation tell us" section.
+- 1. A colored icon indicating the color for that indicator for that quarter.

+- 2. An Indicator Performance History box that shows how that indicator has performed over time.
+This is useful because some indicators contain two metrics.

+- 3. A chart showing the data for the metrics associated with the indicator.
+Each indicator will contain either one or two metrics.

+- 4. "Quarterly Evaluation" section.

+- 5. "What it measures" section.

+- 6. "How it is measured" section.

+- 7. "Why it Matters" section.